shady00s/OnThisDayProject/README.md

 # OnThisDayProject
-a simple console application that takes year and day number and return a useful event happened in this day.
+a simple console application that takes year and day number and return a useful event happened in this day by using Wikipedia, On this Day  https://byabbe.se/on-this-day/.

 ## How to use it?
   - Go to file bin/Debug/net6.0/onThisProject2.exe